-A.2 ETSI M2M Management Objects Data Model
+A.2 ETSI M2M specific Management Objects Data Model

-A.2.1 General
+A.2.1 Resource etsiSclMo

-Editor’s Note:

-This section illustrates several <mgmtObj> instance examples.
-The placeholder for this section, which may be in an annex or a separate document. is for further study.
-In addition, this section could expand as we need to define more <mgmtObj> instances.

-As an example, Figure 6.x3 shows three <mgmtObjs> instances: battery, memory, and firmware.
-Under the <mgmtObj> instance battery, there are two <parameters> instances: basic and addition [2]:

-basic: as a <parameters> instance, the resource basic will contain some basic <parameters> or <parameter> instances to be defined to perform corresponding management functions

-additional: as a <parameters> instance, the resource additional will contain some other additional <parameters> or <parameter> instances to be defined to perform corresponding management functions

-Figure A.2.1 An <mgmtObj> Instance Example for Battery Management

-The multiplicity of “basic” and “additional” is FFS.

-A.2.2 SCL Management Object

 Editor’s note: (to be endorsed by OMA-DM and BBF-TR069)

-Editor’s Note: The structure of SCLMO is to be developed by ETSI TC M2M.
-The final outcome of SCLMO shall be endorsed by OMA-DM and/or BBF-TR069 so that remote configuration of D/G-SCL can be implemented through the existing DM/TR069 management procedures over mId reference points.
+Editor’s Note: The structure of etsiSclMo is to be developed by ETSI TC M2M.
+The final outcome of etsiSclMo shall be endorsed by OMA-DM and/or BBF-TR069 so that remote configuration of D/G-SCL can be implemented through the existing DM/TR069 management procedures over mId reference points.

-Editor’s Note: The following MO structure is only presented as an example for the moment.
-The details are for further study.

 Figure A.2.2.1 SCLMO structure

+The etsiSclMo resource shall contain the following sub resources: